cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 - 4.2 The `onRecvPacket` callback is activated on the host state machine.
 - 4.3 During the `onRecvPacket` the addresses set is constructed given the `hostAccountIds` (retrieve the addresses from the module state given the `hostAccountId` key).
 - 4.4 For every msg contained in the `msgs` array, the `onRecvPacket` verifies that the `msg.expectedSigner` is contained in constructed the addresses set.
 - 4.5 The msg is executed and the return values are saved in the `resultData`.
+Note that here the msg should be passed to the right module which, considering that the msg is coming from an ica Tx, should skip the signature verification. // NOTE probably the application module should have a dedicated entrypoint for this case.
 - 4.6 Once all the msgs are executed, the acknowledgment containing `resultData` is returned.

 - 5.1 The relayer relays the acknowledgment packet to the controller state machine.